What Is A Shadowless Pokemon Card?

 If we swap the question round, then yes, all 1st Edition cards are shadowless!
 If you own, or can get your hands on these, you hold some of the most valuable cards in the game.

 Quick caveat – the only exception to the rule is the 1st Edition Base Set Machamp.
 This card was always printed with the 1st Edition stamp, whether it was shadowless or not.
-The shadowless version (as seen below is far more valuable, even if it’s a PSA6!)
+The shadowless version (as seen below is far more valuable, even if it’s a PSA6 like mine!)

 Where’s The Best Place to Find Shadowless Pokemon Cards?